ronbrueher/repo/README.md

 ### Build
 1. Download the **BatchAnalyzer** folder from github repository.
-2. From the **BatchAnalyzer** directory, enter the following two commands to set ownership and to build the project:
+2. From the **BatchAnalyzer** directory, enter the following two commands to set ownership and build the project:

 ~~~
 sudo chown -R USERNAME ./